mazeyqian/mazey/README.md

 ```
 import { addInlineStyle } from 'mazey';

-// 添加有 id 的内联样式，重复添加会更新内联样式而不是新增
-// Add an inline style with an ID.
-Repeated additions update the inline style instead of adding a new one
+// Add the inline style with `id`, and repeated invoking will update the content instead of adding a new one.
 addInlineStyle({
   inlineStyle: `
     body {